Hearty and spicy

 In a large stock pot on medium high heat, brown the lamb in stages in a little olive oil.
 Make sure meat doesn’t touch and deglaze with a little chicken broth.
 Scape and pour meat and broth into a large bowl after each stage.
-Keep all meat aside in the bowl.
+Keep all the meat and broth aside in the bowl.

 Add 2 cups thawed frozen peas to the stock pot.
 Stir into the meat stew.
 Cover and simmer another 15 minutes.
-Serve over Kazmati rice with chutneys and naan.
+Serve with chutneys and naan.

 Even better after cooled, refrigerated and reheated the next day.